ieeta-pt/HPC-guides/docs/how_to_access.md

 ```
 3. **Enter Your Password:** When prompted, enter your University of Aveiro password.

-### First-Time Users
-For first-time users, it's recommended to change your password upon the first login for security purposes.

 ## Further Assistance

-If you encounter any issues or have queries regarding the access process, please feel free to reach out to the HPC support team for assistance.
+If you encounter any issues or have queries regarding the access process, please feel free to reach out to the [HPC support team](about.md#support-team) for assistance.